avolitty/avolitty-pathfinder/README.md

 If the destination `2` can't be reached, the grid path is unmodified and the return value `f` is defined as `0U`.

-An executable binary for testing can be compiled with either `clang` or `gcc`.
+An executable binary for testing can be compiled with `gcc`.

 ``` console
 gcc -o avolitty-pathfinder -pedantic-errors -std=c89 src/avolitty-pathfinder.c test/main.c